ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 Install OpenLDAP on your Ubuntu VM labelled **Server**.
 Follow the steps and configuration details below:

 1. First, set a static IP address on your Ubuntu VM labelled **Server**, if it does not have one already.
 Use the IP address ending in `41` that was reserved for this use in Lab 3.
 For the static DNS entries, you should use one of the options discussed in Lab 3.
-2. Set up and configure an OpenLDAP server and phpLDAPadmin on this system, following the instructions in the guide linked in the resources section below.
+2. Set up and configure an OpenLDAP server, following the first part of the instructions in the guide linked in the resources section below.
   * **Domain Name:** cis527\<your eID\>.local (example: cis527russfeld.local)
   * **Base DN:** `dc=cis527\<your eID\>,dc=local` (example: `dc=cis527russfeld,dc=local`)
   * **Passwords:** Use `cis527_linux` for all passwords
-  * You **DO NOT** have to perform the last step in this guide, which involves configuring StartTLS Encryption.
+  * You **DO NOT** have to perform the other steps in the guide at this point
+3. Install phpLDAPadmin from https://github.com/breisig/phpLDAPadmin.
+See the video in this module for detailed instructions on how to install and configure phpLDAPadmin.
-3. Add a User Account to your Active Directory
+4. Add a User Account to your Active Directory
   * Follow the instructions in the guide below to create `ou`s for `users`, `groups`, and create an `admin` group as well.
   * Use your own eID for the username, and `cis527_linux` as the password.

+Of course, you may need to modify your firewall configuration to allow incoming connections to the LDAP server!

 #### Resources